-Early payment of the Base Rental Payments and early redemption of the Bonds may occur in whole or in part without premium, on any date if the Leased Property or a portion thereof is lost, destroyed or damaged beyond repair, affected by title defect or taken by eminent domain (see "THE BONDS - Redemption - Special Mandatory Redemption From Net Insurance Proceeds").
+Early payment of the Base Rental Payments and early redemption of the Bonds may occur in whole or in part without premium, on any date if the Leased Property or a portion thereof is lost, destroyed or damaged beyond repair, affected by title defect or taken by eminent domain (see "THE BONDS - Redemption - Special Mandatory Redemption From Net Proceeds").
+Early redemption of Series 2017A Bonds also occur in part, without premium on certain dates from unexpended proceeds of the Series 2017A Bonds or if the Subsidy Payments are substantially reduced (see 'THE BONDS - Redemption - Extraordinary Redemption from Unexpended Series 2017A Bond Proceeds" and "-Special Optional Redemption Following Loss of Subsidy Payments" herein).

-Loss of Tax Exemption
+Loss of Tax Exemption on the Series 2017B Bonds

-As discussed under the caption "TAX MATTERS" herein, interest on the Bonds could become includable in gross income for purposes of federal income taxation retroactive to the date the Bonds were executed and delivered as a result of future acts or omissions of the Authority or the City in violation of its covenants contained in the Indenture and the Lease Agreement.
-Should such an event of taxability occur, the Bonds are not subject to special redemption or any increase in interest rate and will remain outstanding until maturity or otherwise redeemed pursuant to the extraordinary redemption provisions contained in the Indenture.
+As discussed under the caption "TAX MATTERS" herein, interest on the Series 2017B Bonds could become includable in gross income for purposes of federal income taxation retroactive to the date the Series 2017B Bonds were executed and delivered as a result of future acts or omissions of the Authority or the City in violation of its covenants contained in the Indenture and the Lease Agreement.
+Should such an event of taxability occur, the Series 2017B Bonds are not subject to special redemption or any increase in interest rate and will remain outstanding until maturity or otherwise redeemed pursuant to the extraordinary redemption provisions contained in the Indenture.

-In addition, Congress has considered in the past, is currently considering and may consider in the future, legislative proposals, including some that carry retroactive effective dates, that, if enacted, would alter or eliminate the exclusion from gross income for federal income tax purposes of interest on municipal bonds, such as the Bonds.
-Prospective purchasers of the Bonds should consult their own tax advisors regarding any pending or proposed federal tax legislation.
-Neither the Authority nor the City can provide assurance that federal tax law will not change while the Bonds are outstanding or that any such changes will not adversely affect the exclusion of the interest on the Bonds from gross income for federal income tax purposes.
-If the exclusion of the interest on the Bonds from gross income for federal income tax purposes were amended or eliminated, it is likely that the market price for the Bonds would be adversely impacted.
+In addition, Congress has considered in the past, is currently considering and may consider in the future, legislative proposals, including some that carry retroactive effective dates, that, if enacted, would alter or eliminate the exclusion from gross income for federal income tax purposes of interest on municipal bonds, such as the Series 2017B Bonds.
+Prospective purchasers of the Series 2017B Bonds should consult their own tax advisors regarding any pending or proposed federal tax legislation.
+Neither the Authority nor the City can provide assurance that federal tax law will not change while the Series 2017B Bonds are outstanding or that any such changes will not adversely affect the exclusion of the interest on the Series 2017B Bonds from gross income for federal income tax purposes.
+If the exclusion of the interest on the Series 2017B Bonds from gross income for federal income tax purposes were amended or eliminated, it is likely that the market price for the Series 2017B Bonds would be adversely impacted.